wabbit-corp/kappa/Spec.md

   After interpolation, the string is encoded as UTF-8 to produce bytes.

 Only prefixes `f`, `re`, and `b` are special in v0.1.
 Other `foo"..."` forms are invalid or treated as IDENT+STRING without interpolation, at the implementation’s discretion.

+Name resolution rule:

+`prefix` must resolve to a term in scope at the use site.
+If it does not, the program is ill-formed.

 ### 4.4 Unit and tuples